vavr-io/vavr/CONTRIBUTING.md

 mvn versions:set -DnewVersion=1.2.3-SNAPSHOT
 ```

 Now the changes can be performed to the repository.
-After that we test the changes.
+After that, we test the changes.

 ```bash
 mvn clean test